ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 Mode Best for What the visitor sees

-Buttons only Public directories where listings should stay open but the action buttons should drive sign-up Full widget content visible, but action buttons redirect to your sign-up flow
+Buttons only Public directories where listings should stay visible but action buttons drive sign-up Full profile content visible, but Send Message / See Phone / Write Review buttons redirect to your sign-up flow

-Cutoff & Fade Most directories — best balance of value and gating Widget renders up to your chosen point, then a fade with a CTA card sitting below
+Cutoff & Fade Most directories — balances value and gating Profile renders up to a chosen element, then fades out with a CTA card below

-Paywall Premium directories where content access is the paid benefit Full widget blurred behind a CTA overlay
+Paywall Premium directories where content is the paid benefit Full profile blurred behind a CTA overlay card

 Cutoff and Fade mode — profile fades out after the About section with a sign-up CTA card below